Computational chemistry

-Computational chemistry is a branch of chemistry that uses computer simulation to assist in solving chemical problems.
-It uses methods of theoretical chemistry, incorporated into computer programs, to calculate the structures and properties of molecules, groups of molecules, and solids.
-It is essential because, apart from relatively recent results concerning the hydrogen molecular ion (dihydrogen cation, see references therein for more details), the quantum many-body problem cannot be solved analytically, much less in closed form.
-While computational results normally complement the information obtained by chemical experiments, it can in some cases predict hitherto unobserved chemical phenomena.
-It is widely used in the design of new drugs and materials.
+Computational chemistry is a branch of chemistry that uses computer simulations to assist in solving chemical problems.
+It uses methods of theoretical chemistry incorporated into computer programs to calculate the structures and properties of molecules, groups of molecules, and solids.
+The importance of this subject stems from the fact that, with the exception of some relatively recent findings related to the hydrogen molecular ion (dihydrogen cation), achieving an accurate quantum mechanical depiction of chemical systems analytically, or in a closed form, is not feasible.
+The complexity inherent in the many-body problem exacerbates the challenge of providing detailed descriptions of quantum mechanical systems.
+While computational results normally complement information obtained by chemical experiments, it can occasionally predict unobserved chemical phenomena.